 Bees, butterfly wings, the erosions of mountains, dandelion dust and the movement of time.

-From beyond the horizon, just as clear as that smell of autumn, Missy sensed all of those infinite things.
-Their unending motion.
-That residue of untold lives.
+From beyond the horizon, just as clear as the smell of autumn, Missy sensed infinite things.
+An unending motion.
+The residue of untold lives.

-She smelled happiness and fear and the atoms of those long-vanished.
+She smelled happiness and loss and the atoms of those long-vanished.

 She smelled the new moon and hidden stars.

 A human pulled impatiently on her leash.
 Missy followed.